KenLSM/KenLSM.github.io/content/blog/laravel/index.md

 Creating a test App

-Now to create a test app to make sure that everything has been setup right.
+Now to create a test app to make sure that everything has been set up right.
 Create a folder called Code in your home directory, and navigate to it.
 Then run this:

 ```